 6.2.
 First Aid – Ambulance – Withdrawal

-First Aid Points are ensured by an ambulance hired by the organisers.
+First Aid Points are ensured by an ambulance hired by the organizers.
 The ambulance will be stationed in the start/finish area.
 It will be notified by the referees along the route if runners are injured during the race and it will immediately pick them up.
 Runners who withdraw from the race are asked to announce their withdrawal to the referees along the route or to the ones in the start/finish area.